 Launching in early 2023, our new and unique primary and allied health programs offer extensive practical and interdisciplinary training to prepare students for their future profession in health.
 Students graduate with both a bachelors and a masters degree, giving them a competitive edge in the workforce.
 We have crafted an embedded professional practice stream, where students study together with our other health programs to gain the critical interprofessional and clinical skills they need for real-world practice.
 With a focus on social justice and ethical practice, students will be able to understand and respond to the health needs of diverse populations.

-Healthcare will change rapidly over the next 10-15 years, driven by rapid growth in understanding and use of genetics/genomics, technological advances and the incorporation of artifical intelligence (AI) algorithms to facilitate clinical decision-making.
+Healthcare will change rapidly over the next 10-15 years, driven by rapid growth in understanding and use of genetics/genomics, technological advances and the incorporation of artificial intelligence (AI) algorithms to facilitate clinical decision-making.

 These changes are likely to result in different models of care including increased emphasis on prevention, diversity in care pathways, remote monitoring of physiological parameters, exercise, nutrition and disease progression.
 We'll likely see increased home-based and community care and individuals being active partners in their own care as well as increased emphasis on multidisciplinary, team-based care.